synereo/blog.synereo.com/_posts/2016-03-16-Synereo-Update.markdown

 Excitement builds leading up to COALA NYC Blockchain workshops which will be held at NYU Stern School of Business April 4-5.

 ### [02:31 --- Reputation of Reputations Satelite Post-COALA Workshop](https://youtu.be/s3Qaue8rHuM?t=2m31s)<br>
-This will be a rare and powerful opportunity to further the conversations of the Blockchain workshops, with the focus on reputational systems and the framework considerations that will need to be considered.
+This was a rare and powerful opportunity to further the conversations of the Blockchain workshops, with the focus on reputational systems and the framework considerations that will need to be considered.

 ![image](http://i.imgur.com/B03KODr.jpg)<br>
 <h5 style="text-align: center;" markdown="1">*LivelyGig Screenshare [livelygig.com](http://livelygig.com)*</h5>